dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

   option along with ``-p`` to reuse the same profile again and again.

 ``--verbose``
-  web-ext suppresses Firefox messages in the terminal unless you pass this option.
-If you've added some ``dump`` calls in Firefox because you're working on a new ``browser.urlbar`` API, for example, you won't see them without this.
+  web-ext suppresses Datalus messages in the terminal unless you pass this option.
+If you've added some ``dump`` calls in Datalus because you're working on a new ``browser.urlbar`` API, for example, you won't see them without this.

 web-ext also has a *build* command that packages your extension's files into a